softworkz/emby-wiki/Channels.md

 If the item is a folder, it's content can be retrieved using **/Channels/{Id}/Items?userId=xxx&folderId=xxx**.

 If the item is media, it's MediaType will be either Audio, Photo or Video.

+## Images and Playback

+Channels use the same type of object structure as normal library items.
+As a result, images and media playback can be handled using the same routines you've already written.

+## Search

+Coming soon.